 - Kids love taking care of the worms

-- Takes minutes a week
+- Takes only a few minutes a week to get usable compost

 - Worms become part of the household and work for you